a-rey/writeups/writeups/mirai.md

 ![pihole_v](./mirai/pihole_v.png)

 These require valid credentials.
 Moving on...
-The full `nmap` TCP can should have finished and returns a new port & service:
+The full `nmap` TCP scan should have finished and returns a new port & service:

 - `32400/tcp open  http    Plex Media Server httpd`